Skip Ribbon Commands

 Abstract

-The case concerns a preliminary ruling on the interpretation of Article 9(2)(e) and (3) of the Qualification Directive (recast).
-The request was made by the Administrative Court of Hanover during proceedings between EZ, a Syrian national, and the Federal Office for Migration and Refugees (BAMF), who refused refugee status and granted subsidiary protection.
+The case concerns a preliminary ruling on the interpretation of Article 9(2)(e) and (3) of the recast Qualification Directive (recast QD).
+The request was made by the Administrative Court of Hanover during proceedings between EZ, a Syrian national, and the Federal Office for Migration and Refugees (Bundesamt für Migration und Flüchtlinge, BAMF), who refused refugee status and granted subsidiary protection.

-EZ claimed refugee status in Germany on 28 January 2016, claiming that he would face persecution in Syria as he fled conscription our of fear of having to fight in the civil war.
+EZ claimed refugee status in Germany on 28 January 2016, claiming that he would face persecution in Syria as he fled conscription out of fear of having to fight in the civil war.
 BAMF granted him subsidiary protection and noted that he had not been persecuted in Syria and none of the refugee grounds could be applied to him.
-EZ challenged this decision arguing that his flight from Syria in order to avoid military service and his application for asylum in Germany expose him to a risk of persecution.
-The Administrative Court of Hanover stayed the domestic proceedings and sought the interpretation of Article 9(2)(e) and (3) of the Qualification Directive (recast).
+EZ challenged this decision arguing that his flight from Syria to avoid military service and his application for asylum in Germany exposed him to a risk of persecution.
+The Administrative Court of Hanover stayed the proceedings and sought the interpretation of Article 9(2)(e) and (3) of the recast QD.

-The Court further held that, in the context of a civil war in which crimes are committed systematically by the army, this provision must be interpreted in the sense that for a conscript who refuses to perform military service but does not have information about the future field of military operation will be, it should be assumed that the military service will involve the commission of crimes, irrespective of the field of operation.
+Furthermore, Article 9(2)(e) of the recast QD must be interpreted to mean that, in a civil war where crimes are committed systematically by the army, it should be assumed for a conscript who refuses to perform military service but does not have information about the future field of military operation will be, that the military service will involve the direct or indirect commission of crimes, irrespective of the field of operation.

 Country of Decision